< Browse to Previous Essay | Browse to Next Essay >

 The Pacific County seat had been highly mobile in the county's first decade.
-When Pacific County formed in 1851, the territorial government located the county seat in Pacific City, a small town southwest of present-day Ilwaco.
-Soon the land on which the town sat became part of a military reservation and the seat moved to Chinookville, also on the Columbia River, in 1852.
-After two years, residents of Oysterville, on the nearby peninsula (now known as the Long Beach Peninsula), petitioned the county commissioners for the transfer of the county seat.
+When Pacific County formed in 1851, the territorial government located the county seat in Pacific City, a small town on the lower Columbia River southwest of present-day Ilwaco.
+Soon the land on which the town sat became part of a military reservation and the seat moved to Chinookville, also on the Columbia, in 1852.
+After two years, residents of Oysterville, on the nearby peninsula now known as the Long Beach Peninsula, petitioned the county commissioners for the transfer of the county seat.
 Oysterville had grown up around the oyster trade in Willapa Bay and an election in 1854 sanctioned the move.

-Nearly 40 years later, in 1892, Pacific County's population center had shifted to the east side of WIllapa Bay.
-The Northern Pacific Railway had completed a spur line connecting South Bend with the main rail line in Chehalis.
+Nearly 40 years later, in 1892, Pacific County's population center had shifted to the east side of Willapa Bay.
+The Northern Pacific Railway had completed a spur line connecting South Bend, on the Willapa River just upstream from the river's mouth on Willapa Bay, with the main rail line in Chehalis.
 The railroad's interest in South Bend in 1889 had created a land boom in the town.
 The town also had industry.
 Numerous logging operations brought timber to South Bend for milling and shipment to markets along the Washington Coast and in California.

 In 1889, the Ilwaco Railroad and Steam Navigation Company completed a railroad from Ilwaco to Nahcotta, south of Oysterville.
 The channel that ran along the western edge of Willapa Bay approached the shore at its closest point at Nahcotta, making it a more favorable location for landing steamers that plied the bay with passengers and freight.
 The railroad then carried the passengers to Ilwaco, where they could continue their travels via Columbia River steamers.